Jed0C/Git-GitHub-Project/README.md

-thisis the first gomycode project
+this is the first gomycode project